 The Company could be adversely affected by certain actions by the government as it relates to government contract revenue received in prior years.
 Government agencies, such as the Defense Contract Audit Agency routinely audit and investigate government contractors.
 These agencies review a contractor's performance under its agreements; cost structure; and compliance with applicable laws, regulations and standards.
 The agencies also review the adequacy of, and a contractor's compliance with, its internal control systems and policies, including the contractor's purchasing, property, estimating, compensation and management information systems.
 While the Company's management anticipates no adverse result from an audit, should any costs be found to be improperly allocated to a government agreement, such costs will not be reimbursed, or if already reimbursed, may need to be refunded.
 If an audit uncovers improper or illegal activities, civil and criminal penalties and administrative sanctions, including termination of contracts, forfeiture of profits, suspension of payments or fines, and suspension or prohibition from doing business with the government could occur.
 In addition, serious reputational harm or significant adverse financial effects could occur if allegations of impropriety were made against the Company.
 There currently are routine audits in process relating to government grant revenues.

-16. Net (Loss) Income per Share
+16. Net Loss per Share

-As the Company had net losses for the three months ended March 31, 2022, all potentially dilutive common shares for such quarter were determined to be anti-dilutive.
-Basic net income per share for the quarter ended March 31, 2021, is calculated by dividing net income by the weighted-average number of common shares outstanding during the period and excludes any dilutive effects of stock-based awards and warrants.
-Diluted net income per share is computed giving effect to all potentially dilutive common shares, including common stock issuable upon exercise of stock options and warrants.
+Basic net loss per share is calculated by dividing net loss attributable to common stockholders by the weighted-average number of common shares outstanding during the period and excludes any dilutive effects of stock-based awards and warrants.
+Diluted net loss per share attributable to common stockholders is computed giving effect to all potentially dilutive common shares, including common stock issuable upon exercise of stock options and warrants.
+As the Company had net losses for the three and six months ended June 30, 2022 and 2021, all potentially dilutive common shares were determined to be anti-dilutive.